anirudhkowluri/Elevate-labs-Task-4/README.md

 Plots the ROC curve.
 Threshold Tuning: Finds the best threshold using Youden’s J statistic to optimize classification.

-Save Results: Saves the test set predictions and probabilities to a new CSV file.
+Save Results: Saves the test set predictions and probabilities to a new CSV file(cleaned csv).